Key West and the Florida Keys

 When’s the best time to go to Key West and the Florida Keys?

-While the weather is generally warm year round, the best time to visit Key West is during the dry season, between November and April, but of course, winter is also high season, so room rates will be high.
-If you’re looking for fewer people, days that aren’t too hot, and decent hotel rates, visit between the rush of spring breakers and late May.
+While the weather is warm year-round, the best time to visit the Florida Keys is during the dry season, between November and April.
+That, of course, is also the high season, so room rates will be high.
+If you’re looking for fewer people, days that aren’t too hot, and decent hotel availability, visit between the rush of spring break and late May.
 The hurricane season runs from June through November, but the for those in the mood to gamble, those humid months also bring the best room rates.

-The Florida Keys are a 120-mile-long chain of islands extending south of Miami to Key West, so take the scenic route driving along the Overseas Highway’s 42 bridges.
+If you choose to drive (and unless your ultimate destination is Key West, you undoubtedly will), you’ll find yourself driving along the Overseas Highway and its 42 bridges.
 Domestic and international airlines offer flights to Miami International Airport, but you can also fly directly into Key West International Airport on a number of domestic airlines (Delta, United, American, and Silver Airways).
-Another way to get to Key West is via ferry from Fort Myers on Florida’s west coast.
-Since Key West is only a 2-by-4-mile island, so if you’re staying here, you can skip driving and explore by foot, bike, or scooter.
+Another way to get to Key West is via ferry from Fort Myers or Marco Island on Florida’s Gulf coast.
+Key West is only a 2-by-4-mile island, so if you’re staying here, you can skip driving and get around on foot, bike, or scooter.